Universumgames/expoll_server/API.md

                 -   `lastName` (String)
                 -   `username` (String)
             -   `description` (String)
+            -   `maxPerUserVoteCount` (Non decimal number) - the number of options each user choose simultaneously (-1 is infinity)
             -   `userCount` (Int) number users voted on this poll
             -   `lastUpdated` (DateTime (specifics not defined yet))
             -   `created` (DateTime (specifics not defined yet))